ndege/shortr/README.md

-# An URL shortener written in Golang
+# Shortr - an Golang URL shortener
 Shortr is inspired by Sam Wierema' [Go URL Shortener](https://github.com/samwierema/go-url-shortener), and more a project to get familiar with Golang.

 ## Features